-- 20. The NSG guidelines apply to transfers to all NNWS.
-The Zangger Committee memoranda only apply to transfers to NNWS not party to the NPT, as compliance with NPT obligations fulfills the criteria of the Zangger Committee understandings.
-In 1994 the NSG also strengthened its retransfer provisions to require government-to-government assurances to support the stipulation that a supplier s consent be obtained for the re-transfer of trigger list items from any state which does not require fullscope safeguards as a condition of supply.
-At the same time, the NSG also adopted the so-called non-proliferation principle whereby a supplier, notwithstanding other provisions in the Guidelines, should authorise a transfer only when satisfied that the transfer would not contribute to the proliferation of nuclear weapons.
-The non-proliferation principle seeks to cover the rare, but important cases where adherence to the NPT or to a Nuclear Weapon Free Zone Treaty may not by itself be a guarantee that a state will consistently share the objectives of the Treaty or that it will remain in compliance with its Treaty obligations. - 21.
-Despite these differences between the two regimes it is important to keep in mind that they serve the same objective and are equally valid instruments of nuclear non-proliferation efforts.
-There is close cooperation between the NSG and the Zangger Committee on the review and amendment of the trigger lists.
+- 17. The NSG and the Zangger Committee differ slightly in the scope of their Trigger Lists of especially designed or prepared (EDP) items and in the export conditions for items on those lists.
+Concerning the scope of those lists, the Zangger list is restricted to items falling under Article III.2 of the NPT.
+The NSG Guidelines, in addition to covering equipment and material, also cover the technology for the development, production and use of the items on the list.
+On export conditions for the items on the Trigger Lists, the NSG has a formal full-scope Safeguards requirement as a condition of supply.
+The NSG Guidelines apply to transfers for peaceful purposes to any NNWS and, in the case of controls on retransfer, to transfers to any State. - 18.
+The NSG Guidelines also contain the so-called "Non-Proliferation Principle", adopted in 1994, whereby a supplier, notwithstanding other provisions in the NSG Guidelines, authorizes a transfer only when satisfied that the transfer would not contribute to the proliferation of nuclear weapons.
+The Non-Proliferation Principle seeks to cover the rare but important cases where adherence to the NPT or to a Nuclear Weapon Free Zone Treaty may not by itself be a guarantee that a State will consistently share the objectives of the Treaty or that it will remain in compliance with its Treaty obligations. - 19.
+The NSG arrangement covering exports of dual-use items is a major difference between the NSG and the Zangger Committee.
+As dual-use items cannot be defined as EDP equipment, they fall outside the Zangger Committee's mandate.
+As noted above, the control of dual-use items has been recognized as making an important contribution to nuclear non-proliferation. - 20.
+Despite these differences between the two regimes, it is important to keep in mind that they serve the same objective and are equally valid instruments of nuclear non-proliferation efforts.
+There is close cooperation between the NSG and the Zangger Committee on the review and amendment of the Trigger Lists.

 II.
-Structure and current activities of the NSG
+Structure and Current Activities of the NSG